agn453/HI-TECH-Z80-C/README.md

 * A new -H option may be specified to obtain help with the command-line options.
-It types out the system's OPTIONS file - so be sure this is copied from the dist folder to the system directory (usually drive A: in user are 0, and marked with the SYS and RO attributes).
+It types out the system's OPTIONS file - so be sure this is copied from the dist folder to the system directory (usually drive A: in user area 0, and marked with the SYS and RO attributes).

 ### Minor updates